louiscb/Film-And-TV-Soundtrack-Generator/README.md

 Users type in their favourite film or TV show into the website and will see a list of the music it contains at the specific time it appears in the video.

-The program will use Shazam's audio recognition software to automatically process videos and will add data about the music it detects to the website.
+The program uses Shazam's audio recognition API to automatically process videos and adds data about the music it detects to the website.

 ### Milestones: